Limits of random tree-like discrete structures: A probabilistic study of tree-like discrete structures

 for any set $\cE$ of finite unlabelled rooted graphs. \item If the weight-sequence $\mathbf{w}$ has type I$\alpha$, then we establish a significantly stronger form of convergence.
 For any sequence of non-negative integers $k_n = o(n^{1/2})$, the total variation distance of the $k_n$-block-neighbourhoods converges to zero:

-\end{enumerate} \end{theorem} Item {\em (2)} of Theorem~\ref{te:loclunl} applies in particular to the case of a uniform random labelled graph from a subcritical graph class in the sense of Drmota, Fusy, Kang, Kraus, and Ru{\'e} \cite[Ch.
-4.1]{MR2873207}, which in our setting roughly corresponds to the type I$a$ (which is a proper subcase of type I$\alpha$).
-Formally, it is even a proper subcase of I$a$, but with only minor restrictions such as requiring the class $\cC$ to contain all unordered trees \cite[Ch.
-2.2]{MR2873207}.
+\end{enumerate} \end{theorem} Item {\em (2)} of Theorem~\ref{te:loclunl} applies in particular to the special case of a uniform random labelled graph $\mC_n$ from a subcritical graph class in the sense of Drmota, Fusy, Kang, Kraus, and Ru{\'e} \cite[Ch.
+4.1]{MR2873207}.
+In our setting this corresponds to a subcase of type I$a$, which is itself a proper subcase of type I$\alpha$.

 Hence, Theorem \ref{te:loclunl} recovers the asymptotic degree distribution of random vertices in random graphs from subcritical classes, which was established by Bernasconi, Panagiotou and Steger \cite{MR2538796,MR2534261} using different methods.
-Our contribution in this regard is the probabilistic description of the limit distribution as the root degree of a limit graph.
+Our contribution in this regard is the probabilistic description of the limit distribution as the root degree of a limit graph constructed from the classical Kesten tree.

+We emphasize that the present work focus on random labelled graphs.
+As stated in the introduction, random unlabelled enriched trees and special cases are treated in the author's work~\cite{StEJC2018}.

+Local weak convergence of the uniform random labelled graph $\mC_n$ from a subcritical graph class was verified independently in~\cite[Lem 3.3]{2015arXiv151203572G}.
+The proof given there is by a generalization of an enumerative argument by Aldous~\cite[Thm.
+2, Eq.
+(11)]{MR1085326} for the special case where $\mC_n$ is the uniform labelled tree.